Perception: Constancy

 Perceptual constancy is the ability of perceptual systems to recognize the same object from widely varying sensory inputs.
 For example, individual people can be recognized from views, such as frontal and profile, which form very different shapes on the retina.
 A coin looked at face-on makes a circular image on the retina, but when held at angle it makes an elliptical image.
 In normal perception these are recognized as a single three-dimensional object.
 Without this correction process, an animal approaching from the distance would appear to gain in size.
 One kind of perceptual constancy is color constancy: for example, a white piece of paper can be recognized as such under different colors and intensities of light.
 Another example is roughness constancy: when a hand is drawn quickly across a surface, the touch nerves are stimulated more intensely.
 The brain compensates for this, so the speed of contact does not affect the perceived roughness.
 Other constancies include melody, odor, brightness and words.
 These constancies are not always total, but the variation in the percept is much less than the variation in the physical stimulus.
 The perceptual systems of the brain achieve perceptual constancy in a variety of ways, each specialized for the kind of information being processed, with phonemic restoration as a notable example from hearing.

 Grouping (Gestalt)

-The principles of grouping (or Gestalt laws of grouping) are a set of principles in psychology, first proposed by Gestalt psychologists, to explain how humans naturally perceive objects as organized patterns and objects.
+The principles of grouping (or Gestalt laws of grouping) are a set of principles in psychology, first proposed by Gestalt psychologists, to explain how humans naturally perceive objects with patterns and objects.
 Gestalt psychologists argued that these principles exist because the mind has an innate disposition to perceive patterns in the stimulus based on certain rules.
 These principles are organized into six categories: